aditisingh0562/FocusFlow/README.md

 - ⏱️ Pomodoro Timer with short and long breaks
 - ✅ Task Manager: Add, complete, and delete tasks
 - 💾 Saves data in browser using localStorage
-- 🌙 Light & Dark mode (if implemented)
 - 📱 Responsive frontend using HTML/CSS/JavaScript
 - 🔌 Backend powered by Node.js and Express (optional)